 My Outhouse Opens New Garden Rooms Showroom in Hertfordshire

-Borehamwood, Hertfordshire, May 13, 2024 (GLOBE NEWSWIRE) -- My Outhouse, a family-run business specialising in Garden rooms in Hertfordshire, is proud to announce the recent opening of its new showroom on the edge of London in Borehamwood, Hertfordshire.
+Borehamwood, Hertfordshire – My Outhouse, a family-run business specialising in Garden rooms in Hertfordshire, is proud to announce the recent opening of its new showroom on the edge of London in Borehamwood, Hertfordshire.

 Endorsed by Hertfordshire Trading Standards and a proud Which?
 Trusted Trader, My Outhouse has become renowned within the industry for building bespoke garden rooms in Hertfordshire to provide clients with a luxury outdoor space for relaxation and work.
 The top garden room company’s new showroom is designed to display constructions of the different room types popular with previous clients, such as a garden studio, gym, office, annexe, summerhouse and man cave, to help them visualise and plan the ideal outbuilding for their home.